ncsa/archi_tools/README.md

 def plateau_report(args):

-    ### The top level organization of this reproet wil be by folder.
+    ### The top-level organization of this report is done by folder.
-    ### Write a query getting the folders, and let FID be a name know to archi_tool..
+    ### Write a query getting the folders, and let FID be a name know to archi_tool...
-    ###  .. as lj a name referrfin to each folder as it is processed.
+    ###  ... as a name referring to each folder as it is processed.
     Folders  = StanzaFactory(args,
                              "SELECT Id FID from folder"
     )

-    ###  For each folder, print  the output of this slect statement...
+    ###  For each folder, print the output of this select statement...
-    ###  ... in distinct columsn  of the report.
+    ###  ... in distinct columns of the report.
     Folders.add_report_segment(
         SegmentSQL("SELECT id, Wbs, Name, Documentation, Location, Enclave   from Folder where id = '{FID}'") )